Mcublog/python_some_scripts/README.md

 Python simple scripts

 start_firmware -- Copy and rename some files.
-Also call .cmd file. udp - UDP client and server example
+Also call .cmd file. udp -- UDP client and server example other -- other scripts